timosalm/tap-install/README.md

 # Unofficial TAP 1.0.1 installation guide

+***What's New: Script for the creation of additional developer namespaces for the OOTB Supply Chain with Testing and Scanning***

 This installation guide should help you to install TAP 1.0.1 with wildcard certificates and [external-dns](https://github.com/kubernetes-sigs/external-dns) to a Kubernetes cluster.

 It's always recommended to go through the official documentation in addition to this guide!